amqp-node/amqplib/README.md

 Project status:

  - Expected to work
+ - Complete high-level and low-level APIs (i.e., all bits of the protocol)
  - A fair few tests
  - Ports of the [RabbitMQ tutorials][rabbitmq-tutes] as examples

 Not yet:

  - Measured test coverage
+ - Completely stable APIs
  - Comprehensive documentation
  - Known to be used in production